restarone/comfortable-mexican-sofa-docs/HowTo:-Reusing-Admin-Area.md

 rails g comfy:scaffold Location name:string distance:integer
 ```

--> ISSUE: I found that when using this command one will get most things right out of the box, but in my case i had the problem, that the generated controller missed a ```::Cms::``` derivation so you might have to check if your ```app/models/location.rb``` also has this ```Comfy::Admin::BaseController``` missing the Cms in between Admin and BaseController, so it should look like this ```Comfy::Admin::Cms::BaseController```.
--> Visually you can check if you have this problem if your cms side navigation has options disappearing if you navigate to the newly generated menue point.
-This dissappearing of menue options should of course not happen and is a cause of the missing derivation.
--> Also one needs to specify at least one model parameter.
-(With no parameters the template will fail, parameters are in this example the name and the distance.)

 After running it you should get:

 * `db/migrate/create_locations.rb` migration file.
 Don't forget your indexes.